 State Income Tax Breaks for Retirees

-Most states with an income tax allow retirees to exclude some or all of their income from Social Security, pensions, or both.
-For many retirees, this makes income taxes the least of their worries.
+Most states that do have an income tax allow retirees to exclude from taxation some or all of their Social Security benefits, pension income, or both.
+This is another consideration that can make income taxes the least of their worries.

-There are nine states that exempt all federal, military, and in-state pensions as well as all Social Security benefits from income tax: Alabama, Hawaii, Illinois, Louisiana, Massachusetts, Michigan, Mississippi, New York, and Pennsylvania.
-Alabama, Hawaii, and Illinois also exempt income from certain types of private pensions.
+In addition to the states that don't impose an income tax, six more exempted federal, military, and in-state pensions as well as all Social Security benefits as of 2017: Illinois, Mississippi, New Hampshire, Pennsylvania, South Dakota, and Tennessee.
+Illinois also exempts income from certain types of private pensions.

-Pennsylvania and Mississippi are unique in that they are the only states in the country that exempt all retirement income, even IRA, and 401(k) distributions.
+Pennsylvania and Mississippi are unique in that they're the only states in the country that exempt all retirement income, even IRA and 401(k) distributions.

 There are, however, a few states that are less than hospitable to retirees.
-Not only are their tax rates high, but they also fully tax pension income.
-These states and their top tax rates are: California (10.55 percent on income over $1 million), Rhode Island (9.9 percent on all income including capital gains), Vermont (8.95 percent), Connecticut (6.5 percent), and Nebraska (6.84 percent).
-All of these states, with the exception of California, tax some or all of Social Security benefits.
+Not only are some of their tax rates high, but they also fully tax pension income.
+These states and their top tax rates as of 2018 are:

 Property Tax Relief

 Nevada, another popular retirement destination, gets an honorable mention for property taxes.
-This is because Nevada’s property tax is based on a mere 35 percent of the fair market value of the property, while most states use 100 percent of fair market value.
-In addition, those over 62 who meet income limits can receive a rebate of up to 90 percent of their property taxes.
+Nevada’s property tax is based on a mere 35 percent of the fair market value of the property while most states use 100 percent of fair market value.
+In addition, those over age 62 who meet income limits can receive a rebate of up to 90 percent of their property taxes.

-There are only five states that do not have a sales tax: Alaska, Delaware, Montana, New Hampshire, and Oregon.
-Although Alaska does not charge a state sales tax, it does allow cities and counties to impose sales taxes, which range from 1 percent to 7 percent.
+Only four states don't have a sales tax: Delaware, Montana, New Hampshire, and Oregon.
+Alaska comes close—it doesn't charge a state sales tax but it does allow cities and counties to impose sales taxes and they range from 1 percent to 7.5 percent.

-So, which state is has the best overall tax climate for retired persons?
-It depends on the type and amount of income you will be bringing in, the value of your home, your cash-on-hand, and any specific tax issues you may have.
+So which state has the best overall tax climate for retired persons?
+It depends on the type and amount of income you're bringing in, the value of your home, your cash on hand, and any specific tax issues you might have.

-For example, if you will have a lot of income or will continue to work part-time after retirement, income taxes may be your first priority.
-Conversely, if you will be living on Social Security that is exempt in many states, property taxes may be more important.
 There are some clear front-runners, though.
-States that have no income tax or exempt pensions and Social Security income, and that also have low property and sales taxes top the list.
+States that have no income tax or that exempt pensions and Social Security income and also have low property and sales taxes top the list.
 These states are Alaska, Nevada, Hawaii, Wyoming, Florida, Louisiana, Delaware, and Mississippi.

-Keep in mind that this list is for general use and does not take into account climate, access to quality medical care, or cost of living, among other things.
-Your financial outlook and what is important to you in a retirement community will determine your unique fit in a retirement destination.
-You should contact your CPA or financial advisor for more personalized guidance on this topic.
+Keep in mind that this list is for general use and does not take into account climate, access to quality medical care, or cost of living.
+Your financial outlook and what's important to you in a retirement community will determine your unique fit in a retirement destination.
+Contact your CPA or financial advisor for more personalized guidance on this topic.